A Witch Who Cannot Hex, Cannot Heal: One Wiccan's Perspective on this Controversial Claim

-A common saying that is hotly debated is the philosophy that “A witch who cannot hex, cannot heal.”
-This is especially true of the Wiccan Witch community, in which our religious ethics dictate what appears (on the surface, at least) to be very clear directives about our behavior and intents when working magic.
+A common hotly-debated philosophy among Witches is, "A Witch who cannot hex, cannot heal."
+The debate is especially true of the Wiccan Witch community, in which our religious ethics dictate what appears (on the surface, at least) to be clear directives about our behavior and intents when working magic.

-I myself agree with the statement, though I don’t think it means effective spell casting requires malevolence or unethical behavior.
+I agree with the idea that if you can't hex, you can't heal; though I don't think it means effective spell casting requires malevolence or unethical behavior.
 Allow me to explain.

 Wiccan Witchcraft Ethics Argument